jdfenwick/CSCI344-Lab2/README.md

 CSCI344-Lab2
 ============

+Going to track info about Bootstrap and Foundation

 Using HTML, CSS, jQuery and cTwitter, build an application that does the following:

 1) It tracks some technology-related term(s) that are being commonly used.